metabrainz/musicbrainz-android/Readme.md

 ## Contributing

 Got **something interesting** you'd like to **ask or share**?
 Start a discussion at `#metabrainz` IRC channel on libera.chat.

+## Roadmap

+Proposed future plans for the app are as follows:

+- Introduce Jetpack Compose to the app.
+- Support more entities for search.
+- Ability to add entities natively from the app.
+- Showcase ListenBrainz functionalities to discover a wide range of users based on musical similarities.
+- Find whether the recordings are present in your collections or not.
+- Add AcoustId functionalities to the app.

 ## Issues